Fishman-York/MultiDeepMimic/README.md

 ImportError: libBulletDynamics.so.2.88: cannot open shared object file: No such file or directory export LD_LIBRARY_PATH=/usr/local/lib/ ( can be temporary when run in terminal) (libBullet file are present in that path - gets installed in that path after the command sudo make install while installing Bullet)

-## Misc.
-- A ROS compatible URDF of the humanoid is available here: https://github.com/EricVoll/amp_motion_conversion